MicroAIInc/MicroAI-Security-and-Monitoring/README.md

 Determine your Operating system and architecture [here](./docs/Detect-OS-Arch.md).

-### Step 1: Activate your License

-Activate your license and retrieve your license key on <a href="https://launchpad.micro.ai/activate/securitytrial" target="_blank">MicroAI Launchpad</a>.
-See [activation walkthrough](./docs/Registration-Instructions.md) for a guided steps.

-### Step 2: Download the Package
+### Step 1: Download the Package

-Download the latest supported releases from the [packages](./docs/Packages.md) page and transfer it onto the system intended for installation.
-Alternatively, use the commands directly from [step 3](#step-3-extract-and-set-up-the-agent).
+Download the latest supported release from the [packages](./docs/Packages.md) page and transfer it onto the system intended for installation.
+Alternatively, use the commands directly from [step 2](#step-2-extract-and-set-up-the-agent).

+---
-### Step 3: Extract and Set Up the Agent
+### Step 2: Extract and Set Up the Agent

 Copy the following section for your operating system and architecture and update the command to match it with your details.

 - Replace `<latest-version>` with the latest release version.
-- Replace `<license-key>` with a valid license key retrieved from [step 1](#step-1-activate-your-license)
+- Replace `<license-key>` with a valid license key retrieved from [step 3](#step-3-activate-your-license).

 #### **Linux (AMD64)**